RedisGears/RedisGears/docs/configuration.md

 Yes

-## library-maxmemory
+## v8-maxmemory

-The `library-maxmemory` configuration option controls the maximum amount of memory a single library is allowed to consume.
+The `v8-maxmemory` configuration option controls the maximum amount of memory used by all V8 libraries.
 Exceeding this limit is considered a fatal error and will be handled base of the [library-fatal-failure-policy](#library-fatal-failure-policy) configuration value.

 _Expected Value_